List of Chicago Fire characters: Stella Kidd

 Following the death of Otis in Season 8, Kidd is made the chauffeur of Truck 81.
 During this time, Boden picks Stella to attend a leadership seminar, seeing she has potential.
-He was proven right and offers her chances to prove herself by teaching at the Academy.
+He was proven right and offers her chances to prove herself by teaching at the academy.
 However, the resulting exhaustion from trying to live up to expectations leads her to being zoned out on calls, and she gets told off by Casey.
 Eventually, she got into a small car accident in front of the firehouse.
 While Boden apologizes for putting too much on Stella, she ultimately thanks him for the chance and the two remain close, even offering to participate in a diet with him on his wife's behalf.
 Her ambitions grow again when she starts a program for at-risk teens called 'Girls on Fire'.
 With help from Brett, Foster and Seager (a Lieutenant Severide worked with in OFI), her program is a hit and has many girls signing up for her group.
 Girls on Fire is noted as a real development program for girls and young women providing "firefighting and resilience programs" in several parts of the world.

-In Season 9 in the midst of COVID-19, Stella's Girls on Fire program is shut down, despite repeated attempts to get it back up and running.
+In Season 9, in the midst of COVID-19, Stella's Girls on Fire program is shut down, despite repeated attempts to get it back up and running.
 However, after showing she was capable of making command decisions and saving Severide's life from a fire, Boden recommends her to take the Lieutenant's exam and managed to get her program restarted at the firehouse.
 In the Season 9 Episode "What Comes Next", she takes the exam and later learns that she passed it.
 With Casey's encouragement, Severide proposes to her in a fire, and she happily accepts.
 The news of their engagement is first broken to Casey, who is elated to hear the news, and then to the rest of the firehouse.

-In Season 10, she spent a couple of episodes starting a Girls on Fire program in Boston.
+In Season 10, she spends a couple of episodes starting a Girls on Fire program in Boston.